lukeephilips/deck-o-cards/README.md

 ## Instructions:

-* clone from Github, bundle Gemfile, launch with sinatra
+* clone from Github
-## Support and contact details
+* from project folder, open IRB in terminal
+* run command `require 'app.rb'`
+* create a new deck object with Deck.new
+* shuffle with Deck#shuffle
+* draw with Deck#draw

 ## Technologies Used

-_Made with Ruby on Sinatra, unit testing with rspec._
+_Made with Ruby, unit testing with rspec._

 ### License